sajswl/encryptonize-core/documentation/api/api-v3.1.0.md

 ### `authz.RemovePermission`

-Removes a User from the access list of the specified object.
+Removes a group from the access list of the specified object.
 This call can fail if the caller does not have access to the object or if the Storage Service cannot reach the auth storage.
 In these cases, an error is returned.

 ```
 rpc RemovePermission (RemovePermissionRequest) returns (ReturnCode)